ShayanTheNerd/virtual-keyboard-PWA/README.md

 <ul>
   <li>Semantic, clean, and extendable code</li>
-  <li>Input validation with <code>pattern</code> attribute</li>
   <li>Dark Mode</li>
   <li>Typing Sound Effect</li>
   <li>Sound Control</li>
   <li>Virtual Typing Effect</li>
+  <li>Dynamically-Generated Keyboard Keys</li>
 </ul>

 ## How it works

 Just start typing on your keyboard and watch the flow of your fingers on the virtual keyboard.
-Alternatively, you can try typing by directly clicking on the keys.
-Both ways play a typing sound effect in the background to make it more realistic.
+Alternatively, you can type by directly clicking on the keys.
+Both ways play a typing sound effect in the background and change the position of keys to make it more realistic.

 ## Development setup